cu-library/AlmaBarcodeLookup/README.md

 Changes in the fork:
 * PageCount (Pages), if not found in the item data, is pulled from the Bib's 300 MARC field.
+* The publication date is imported.
+* The shelf location is imported.
+* The author dates (birth, death) are added if available.

 ## Settings